 The expectation at Yale School of Medicine is that all members of the community will conduct themselves professionally and respectfully.
-The following statement has been issued by the Association of American Medical Colleges (AAMC) regarding institutional standards of behavior in the learning environment:
+The following statement has been issued by the AAMC regarding institutional standards of behavior in the learning environment:

 The medical learning environment is expected to facilitate students' acquisition of the professional and collegial attitudes necessary for effective, caring, and compassionate health care.
 The development and nurturing of these attitudes is enhanced and, indeed, based on the presence of mutual respect between teacher and learner.
 Characteristic of this respect is the expectation that all participants in the educational program assume their responsibilities in a manner that enriches the quality of the learning process.